numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Since these methods can be deprecated and new (renamed) replacements added, the API is not fixed and it is acceptable if it changes.

+Another, possibly preferable (but long term) goal may be to have a gufunc for each sorting kind and register an implementation with that.

 Coercion to and from Python Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^